 Stressing the importance of offering nutritious meals to children during the summer months, Racine Unified School District will be participating in the Summer Food Service Program (SFSP) in the summer of 2021!

-The Summer Food Service Program (SFSP), which is funded by the U.S. Department of Agriculture (USDA) and administered by the Wisconsin Department of Public Instruction, provides nutritious meals to children during the summer, when free and reduced-price school meals are typically unavailable.
-Free meals will be made available to children 18 years of age and under.
+The Summer Food Service Program (SFSP), which is funded by the U.S. Department of Agriculture (USDA) and administered by the Wisconsin Department of Public Instruction, provides nutritious meals to children during the summer when free and reduced-price school meals are typically unavailable.
+Free meals will be made available to all children 18 years of age and under.
 Persons over 18 years of age who are determined by a state or local public educational agency to be mentally or physically disabled and who also participate in a public or private non-profit school program during the regular school year may receive free meals as well.

-Meals are provided to eligible children regardless of race, color, national origin, age, gender or disability and there will be no discrimination in the course of meal service.
+Meals are provided to eligible children regardless of race, color, national origin, age, gender, or disability and there will be no discrimination in the course of meal service.

 Please contact the Food Service Department at 262-631-7082 or at email@example.com with questions.